 When the waiter seated me for dinner, three women at an adjacent table asked if I wanted to join them.
 Since traveling is about meeting new people, I accepted their offer.
-Long-time friends who live on the east coast of the U.S, they have been visiting Iceland together for several years.
+The women, long-time friends who live on the east coast of the U.S have been visiting Iceland together for several years.
 They were fun dinner companions.

 During dinner we were entertained by an Icelandic folk singer.

 It was a wonderful start to my short visit.